Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/4-metaed/ide-user-guide/using-the-generated-artifacts.md

-# MetaEd IDE - Using the Generated Artifacts
+# Using the Generated Artifacts

 ## ... or, "Now What?"